Algorithm Selection Guide

 Default recommendation for new projects: pq2025

-Ed25519 and RSA-PSS are well-understood and widely deployed, but neither is quantum-resistant.
-If you don't have a specific reason to choose one of them, start with pq2025 so you don't have to migrate later.
+Ed25519 is well-understood and widely deployed, but it is not quantum-resistant.
+If you don't have a specific reason to stay classical, start with pq2025 so you don't have to migrate later.

 When to Choose Post-Quantum